 Each obstacle will be scored on a scale of 0-10.
 Horse will be given credit for response to the rider, movement, willingness, and manners and general attitude throughout the course.
 Exhibitors should negotiate the obstacles with correctness and style.
-Credit will be given for the ability to negotiate the obstacles without additional physical assistance from attendants.
-Class 73 - Walk Trot Equitation, Maximum Assistance
+Credit will be given for the ability to negotiate the obstacles without additional physical assistance from aides.
+Class 80 - Walk Trot Equitation, Maximum Assistance

-Class 74 - Walk Trot Equitation, Minimum Assistance
+Class 81 - Walk Trot Equitation, Minimum Assistance

-Equitation will be judged on the position of the rider, balance, use of the natural aids, and control of the mount.
+Class 82- Walk Trot Equitation, Independent Equitation will be judged on the position of the rider, balance, use of the natural aids, and control of the mount.
 Particular attention will be paid to the rider's ability to safely and independently control the horse.
-Leaders and sidewalkers are reminded that their position is one of safety - too much unnecessary assistance will be penalized by the judge.
+Aides and assistants are reminded that their position is one of safety - too much unnecessary assistance will be penalized by the judge.

-Must be accompanied by one aide (may be accompanied by a leader and two sidewalkers).
+Minimum and Maximum Assistance entries must be accompanied by at least one and not more than three aides.
+(If one aide is used, he/she must remain in close proximity to the horse.)
+Assistant for Independent riders will stand in a designated area for the duration of the exhibitor's course.
 Will be asked to perform at the walk: circle, halt, and reverse; and at the trot, sitting or posting (unless medically contraindicated).
-Trot will be performed individually in a straight line.
+Trot will be performed on the rail.
 Trot should be performed a safe distance off the rail at the direction of the judge and/or ring steward.